 Yes, you read that right.
 Your ISP could be making your Wi-Fi slower on purpose.
-Because of a 2019 Supreme Court decision in which the court declined to hear an appeal on net neutrality, ISPs can still legally stifle your internet, limiting your broadband if you're streaming more TV than they want and serving slower connections to websites owned by their competitors.
-President Joe Biden signed an executive order in 2021 urging the Federal Communications Commission to restore net neutrality rules that banned throttling, but the practice is still legal.
+Because of a 2019 Supreme Court decision in which the court declined to hear an appeal on net neutrality, ISPs can still legally stifle your internet.
+This means they can limiting your broadband if you stream more TV than they want and they can serve slower connections to websites owned by their competitors.
+US President Joe Biden signed an executive order in 2021 urging the Federal Communications Commission to restore net neutrality rules that banned throttling, but the practice is still legal.

-So your Wi-Fi is slow and you think your service provider is throttling your connection.
-Before you jump to those conclusions, it's important to run through the usual troubleshooting list: Check that your router is centrally located in your home, reposition its antennas, double-check your network security and so on.
-If you want to read about more ways to optimize your Wi-Fi, check out our suggestions.
+So your Wi-Fi is slow, and you think your service provider is throttling your connection.
+Before jumping to those conclusions, it's important to run through the usual troubleshooting list first: Check that your router is centrally located in your home, reposition its antennas, double-check your network security, etc. Check out our suggestions if you want to read about more ways to optimize your Wi-Fi.

 If you've run through the laundry list and your Wi-Fi is still chugging slowly, move on to the next step.

-Once you've made sure there are no simple explanations to your Wi-Fi woes, you can get a more in-depth measurement of the health of your internet in a number of ways.
-I would suggest starting out with a simple test through M-Lab.
-This will check your connection speed, essentially gauging whether your ISP is providing consistent performance no matter the content you're accessing.
+Once you've made sure there are no simple explanations for your Wi-Fi woes, you can get a more in-depth measurement of your internet's health in several ways.
+I suggest starting with a simple test through M-Lab, where you can check your connection speed and gauge whether your ISP provides consistent performance no matter the content you're accessing.
 This measurement isn't perfect, but it's a good starting place.

-If you've done a basic first test on your internet health, and you still think something may be awry with your ISP, start researching VPNs.
-There are dozens of reasons to get a VPN, and just as many factors to take into account while searching for the best virtual private network, such as security, price and server locations.
+If you've done a basic first test on your internet health and still think something may be awry with your ISP, start researching VPNs.
+There are dozens of reasons to get a VPN and just as many factors to consider while searching for the best virtual private network, such as security, price and server locations.
 Luckily, we've done that work for you already.
 Check out our suggestions:

-Next, test your internet speed somewhere like Fast.com or Speedtest.net.
+Next, test your internet speed somewhere, like Fast.com or Speedtest.net.
 Compare the results with the same test when your VPN is active.
-The use of any VPN should cut your speed considerably, so the speed tests should show a discrepancy, with the VPN-active speed being notably slower than the VPN-inactive speed.
+Using any VPN should cut your speed considerably, so the speed tests should show a discrepancy, with the VPN-active speed being notably slower than the VPN-inactive speed.
 But a VPN also hides the IP address that providers use to identify you, so if your speed test with the VPN is faster than without the VPN, that may mean your ISP is targeting your IP address for throttling.

 OK, this is the hard part.
-Even if you find out your provider is throttling your internet, there may not be much you can actually do.
-Many people in the US live in regions with ISP monopolies or duopolies, so you might not be able to find a better provider.
-But here are a few useful responses:
+Even if you find out your provider is throttling your internet, there may not be much you can do.
+Many people in the US live in regions with ISP monopolies or duopolies, so you might be unable to find a better provider.
+But here are a few, hopefully useful suggestions: